 If asked, most boxing fans wouldn’t take long to pick out some of the dirtiest fighters of recent decades.
 But who are the dirtiest fighters of all time?
 It’s a question we attempt to answer on this week’s episode of Knuckles and Gloves Boxing Radio.

-“The Croat Comet” Fritzie Zivic, for instance, was said to have fought with a pair of thumbs and a forehead.
+“The Croat Comet” Fritzie Zivic was said to have fought with a pair of thumbs and a forehead.
 Everyone from “Sugar” Ray Robinson and Henry Armstrong to Lou Ambers and Charley Burley got a bigger piece of Zivic than they realized they wanted.

-But what makes a fighter dirty in the first place?
+But what even makes a fighter dirty in the first place?
 Where does one draw the line between “dirty” and “crafty?”
 Without a doubt, skirting the rules in a boxing ring and doing so seamlessly takes serious skill and experience.
-Those are two things many of these fighters had by the boatload.
+And those are two things many of these fighters had by the boatload.